Four Shields Model: A Nature-Based Framework for Personal Development

 four shields human development

+In this way, you can experience qualities related to all four shields in a single, everyday event.
 In this example, I move smoothly through phases of doing (North & South) and phases of being (East & West).
-I can experience the qualities related to the four shields on a small scale – like when I’m having a meal, but also on a middle (a month or a year) or macro scale (the arch of my life).
+I can experience the qualities related to the four shields on a small scale – like during a meal, but also on a middle (a month or a year) or macro scale (the arch of my life).

-Mostly when we feel unsatisfied, stuck, or struggle with something in our lives, this can be associated with a lack of balance between the integration of characteristics related to each shield in our life.
-This happens for instance when we are most of the time in one/two shields or want to avoid experiencing characteristics related to some shields.
+Mostly when we feel unsatisfied, stuck, or struggle with something in our lives, this can be associated with a lack of balance in how characteristics from each shield are integrated in our life.
+This happens for instance when we are most of the time in one/two shields or avoid experiencing characteristics related to some shields.

 Imagine that a person is very focused on performing well at work and achieving great results.
 She cares a lot about her work, is very motivated and does a lot of things to make her projects happen successfully.
 Her work days fly by.
 Typically at 8 pm, she realizes that she was in front of the laptop the whole day and still did not finish what she planned to do!
 But by now she’s exhausted and demotivated to keep working.
 Enough!
-After the hard work, she has deserved to enjoy something: she orders a pizza online and sits on the couch with a beer to watch a silly movie.
+After the hard work, she feels she deserves something enjoyable: she orders a pizza online and sits on the couch with a beer to watch a silly movie.
 Finally, she can turn off her mind.

 If a person keeps repeating such a cycle, in the long term she may run into trouble: she may feel increasingly disconnected from her own body and emotions, as well as from the people around her.
 Not feeling much, she may keep overstepping her own boundaries and start burning out.
 Also while she may seek more and more short-term gratifications (through food, alcohol, movies, sex, …), but not feel much enjoyment from it, she may develop an addictive behaviour and increasingly feel numb.